bgoonz/docs-collection/github/education/quickstart.md

 ---
 title: Quickstart for GitHub Educators
-intro: 'In about 15 minutes, teachers can get started with discounts, training, and tools for {% data variables.product.company_short %}, then create a classroom for the students in a software development course using {% data variables.product.prodname_classroom %}.'
+intro: "In about 15 minutes, teachers can get started with discounts, training, and tools for {% data variables.product.company_short %}, then create a classroom for the students in a software development course using {% data variables.product.prodname_classroom %}."
 allowTitleToDifferFromFilename: true
 versions:
-  fpt: '*'
+  fpt: "*"
 shortTitle: Quickstart
 ---